We are all about Safe Space

-All children have the same fundamental rights (According to the UN on the Rights of the Child), from the right to proper nutrition, education, healthcare, safety and more regardless of their economic status.
+All children have the same fundamental rights (According to the UN on the Rights of the Child), from having the right to proper nutrition, education, healthcare, safety and more regardless of their economic status.
 Every child has the right to a standard of living that is good enough to meet their physical and social needs and support their development.

 When a child receives these basic amenities, they thrive and with guided opportunity, they reach their full potential.